Letter from Director Guy Nicolette, MD

 Dear Parents and Family Members:

 I would like to say hello to you and welcome your student to the University of Florida.
 The purpose of this letter is to give you a brief overview of the medical care available at the Student Health Care Center (SHCC).
-Our mission is to help your child remain healthy while at UF.
-Should your student contact you with any medical concerns, please remember that we are here to help.
+Our mission is to help your student remain healthy while at UF.
+Should they contact you with any medical concerns, please remember that we are here to help.
+We are accredited by the Accreditation Association for Ambulatory Health Care (AAAHC) and strive to provide state-of-the-art medical care to all eligible patients.

 Meningococcal meningitis and Hepatitis B vaccinations